-The base controls framework used by Abriska is that specified in ISO/IEC 27001: 2013 Information Technology - Security Techniques - Information Security Management Systems - Requirements (ISO 27001) thus creating an excellent base for compliance with ISO 27002 and for use on ISO 27001 certification projects.
+The base controls framework used by Abriska is that specified in "ISO/IEC 27001: 2022 Information security, cybersecurity and privacy protection - Information security management systems - Requirements Annex A", thus creating an excellent base for compliance with ISO 27002 and for use on ISO 27001 certification projects.
 Additional controls can be added to the tool via the user interface.

-3.4 Mapping of Threats, Controls and Resources
+3.4 Mapping of Threats, Controls and Assets

-In order for Abriska to provide risk assessment and risk management functionality, each of the resources that are added into the tool need to be mapped to each of the threats (e.g. are paper based threats affected by fire, viruses).
+In order for Abriska to provide risk assessment and risk management functionality, each of the assets that are added into the tool need to be mapped to each of the threats (e.g. are paper based threats affected by fire, viruses).
 Each of these threats are then mapped to the controls.
-For the base list of resource types, threats and controls this mapping is provided by default.
+For the base list of asset types, threats and controls this mapping is provided by default.

-As a result of this mapping, any organisation adding either a new resource type, threat or control must ensure that the additional feature must be mapped (i.e. a new threat must be mapped to the appropriate control(s) or the new control mapped to the appropriate threat(s)).
+As a result of this mapping, any organisation adding either a new asset type, threat or control must ensure that the additional feature must be mapped (i.e. a new threat must be mapped to the appropriate control(s), or the new control mapped to the appropriate threat(s)).
 Failure to do this mapping will result in a loss of integrity in the risk assessment process.
 All of this is visible and fully customisable via the user interface.